 If the weave pattern of the City Lights Memphis is too humdrum for your tastes, Landmann has a number of similar models with different bowl cutouts, including the popular Big Sky Stars and Moons and Wildlife. ↵

-For three years in a row, we’ve chosen a Weber as our favorite charcoal grill for most people.
+For many years in a row, we’ve chosen a Weber as our favorite charcoal grill for most people.
 Weber gets near universal praise for its kettle grills from professional chefs, barbecue champions, and scores of backyard-grilling aficionados.
-We’re working on an update to our charcoal grill guide, but if we were to buy one now, we’d get the 22” Weber Original Kettle Premium.
+Right now, we’d get the 22” Weber Original Kettle Premium.
 It comes with all of the features that made Weber’s now-discontinued One-Touch Gold grill great, including a one-touch ash disposal system and ash catcher, premium hinged steel grates, a tough enameled steel firebox and dome, and one of the best warranties in the industry.

 In our guide to gas grills, Weber beat out the competition once again with the Spirit E-310.
 This three-burner gas grill is compact enough to fit on almost any patio or deck, but its grilling surface is big enough to cook a complete meal (meat or fish and a couple of veggies) for a family, or a dozen burgers for a party.
 With a thick, rustproof cast-aluminum firebox, it’ll last for years. ↵